 Not one to tempt fate or deer, I try to grow the plants they find irresistible—like roses, fruit trees, and beans—inside the fence.
 It only takes one adventurous doe to decimate a row of soybeans.

 - For individual plants or a small group of ornamental plants, you could always place cages of chicken wire or other fencing around plants or wrapping individual plants with burlap is an option for trees.

-After a few good mast years, when the acorns were so plentiful we had to shovel them up, this year there are none.
-It will make for a rough winter for not only the deer but also the squirrels, chipmunks, bears, and other wildlife that depend on them.
-Other than the birds, we don’t feed wild animals on purpose but after cutting back some overgrown shrubs including our rangy Sargent crabapples we brought the clippings down the hill away from the house to the brush pile so the deer, birds and other critters could dine on the tiny apples and twigs.
+A couple of winters ago, after a few good mast years, when the acorns were so plentiful we had to shovel them up, there were suddenly none.
+It makes for a rough winter for not only the deer but also the squirrels, chipmunks, bears, and other wildlife that depend on them.
+Other than the birds, we don't feed wild animals on purpose, but after cutting back some overgrown shrubs (including our rangy Sargent crabapples), we brought the clippings down the hill away from the house to the brush pile so the deer, birds, and other critters could dine on the tiny apples and twigs.

-In many communities the deer populations have grown exponentially and herds of marauding deer devour everything in sight.
-Here we have tough winters, hunters, and coyotes to keep things under control and 1,500 acres of woodland gives them lots of room to roam.
-They will still show up in the yard looking for food as things get tough but it could always be worse.
+In many communities, the deer populations have grown exponentially and herds of marauding deer devour everything in sight.
+Here in my New Hampshire haven, we have tough winters, hunters, and coyotes to keep things under control, as well as 1,500 acres of woodland to give them lots of room to roam.
+They will still show up in the yard looking for food as things get tough, but it could always be worse.

 Guess I'll take a few deer over hungry alligators!

 Get outside and look for prints around your garden.
 You may not have deer, but you'll find that you have other winter visitors in your yard.